Is the Master of Business Analytics and AI Strategy the next evolution of the MBA?

 MBA

-For example, RMIT Online’s MBA is flexible and designed to help students graduate in as little as 2–2.7 years, part-time, meaning you can remain working in your current job without having to cut back on a stable income.
-You can also attend classes when they suit you and even factor in some spare time to take care of yourself, making you less susceptible to burnout.
+For example, RMIT Online’s MBA is flexible and designed to help students graduate in as little as 2 to 2.7 years, part-time.
+This means you can continue working in your current job without having to cut back on a stable income.

 EMBA

 An EMBA is typically a two-year program, although it may be shorter.
 The degree is designed for busy and ambitious executives who want to remain in their current positions while they sharpen their skills.
-As such, the classes are usually run part-time and have a more concentrated focus.
+As such, the classes usually run part-time and have a more concentrated focus.

-The fast-track nature of the degree means that the coursework generally fits into fewer days – whether during evenings, weekends or intensive weeks.
+The fast-track nature of the degree means that the coursework fits into fewer days – whether during evenings, weekends, or intensive weeks.
 It’s ideal for executives who want to upskill or advance in their current positions but also want to enjoy time with their family and continue fulfilling their other commitments.

 Salary potential